 War makes monsters of men, you once said to me Todd.
 Well, so does too much knowledge.
 Too much knowledge of your fellow man, too much knowledge of his weakness, his pathetic greed and vanity, and how laughably easy it is to control him.

-The rest of the story hence loses its initial thrills and intrigue, despite a strong final chapter.
+The rest of the story hence loses its initial thrills and intrigue.
 Part of it is due to the clunky writing, which involves the unwieldy switch between multiple perspectives.
 Repeated exchanges of “Todd!” and “Viola!” also feel particularly icky.